-Ray Chenez was featured in Opera News as one of the next generation’s rising stars of opera, stating “Ray Chenez’s countertenor is bold and assertive but also warm-toned and luxurious.
+Ray Chenez was born in the town of Lockport, NY (USA), and completed his vocal studies at the State University of New York at Fredonia and Florida State University.
+The young American countertenor was featured in Opera News as one of the next generation’s rising stars of opera, stating “Ray Chenez’s countertenor is bold and assertive but also warm-toned and luxurious.
 He has a naturally electric presence, and his diction is precise no matter how high he sings.”
 Winner of the 2014 George London Award, he is in demand worldwide and has been called “luxury casting” by the New York Times, having “excellent connection to text, superb vocal control and spotless diction” by Opera News, and having a “dramatic soprano voice which oozes potential” by Opera Britannia.

-In the 2017-18 season he takes on the virtuosic Farinelli role Sifare in Porpora’s Mitridate in Rokokotheater Schloss Schwetzingen in a new production from Theater Heidelberg; he appears in two new productions with Theater an der Wien - Teseo in Porpora’s Arianna in Nasso, and the Witch of Endor in Handel’s Saul; he reprises the role of Nerone in Monteverdi’s L’Incoronazione di Poppea with Theater Aachen.
-In concert, he appears as Athamas in Handel’s Semele with the Orchestra of the Age of Enlightenment under the baton of Christophe Rousset in Royal Festival Hall (London) and the Wiener Musikverein.
+In the 2017-18 Season, Ray Chenez appeared in two productions with Theater an der Wien - Teseo in Porpora’s Arianna in Nasso, and the Witch of Endor in Handel’s Saul.
+He made his debut at the Händel Festspiele Halle in the title role of Handel’s Oreste.
+He sang Farinelli’s virtuosic role Sifare in Porpora’s Mitridate in Rokokotheater Schloss Schwetzingen in a new production from Theater Heidelberg; he reprised the role of Nerone in Monteverdi’s L’Incoronazione di Poppea with Theater Aachen; and made his debut in Bayreuth as Medarse in Hasse’s Siroe.
+In concert, he appeared as Athamas in Handel’s Semele with the Orchestra of the Age of Enlightenment under the baton of Christophe Rousset in Royal Festival Hall (London) and the Wiener Musikverein.

 In the 2016-17 season he made his role debut as Nerone in Monteverdi’s L’Incoronazione di Poppea (Theater Bielefeld), debuted the role of Hunahpú in Purcell’s The Indian Queen under the baton of Teodor Currentzis (Grand Théâtre de Genève, Kölner Philharmonie, Die Glocke - Das Bremer Konzerthaus, Konzerthaus Dortmund).
 He reprised the roles of Nutrice and Amore in Luigi Rossi’s Orfeo (Opéra National de Bordeaux, Théâtre de Caen, Opéra Royal de Versailles), and made his London debut as Olinto in Hasse’s Demetrio (Cadogan Hall).